svobik7/next-roots/README.md

 1. Add the package to your project dependencies

+`yarn add next-roots`

+2. Add esbuild to compile i18n files to your project devDependencies

-`yarn add next-roots esbuild --dev`
+`yarn add --dev esbuild`

 2. Add generate script to your `package.json`